-The NYSDOH has determined that soccer is a moderate risk sport (limited ability to maintain physical distance and/or be done individually; limited ability to: (1) avoid touching of shared equipment, (2) clean and disinfect equipment between uses by different individuals, or (3) not use shared equipment at all).
+The NYSDOH has determined that soccer is a moderate-risk sport (limited ability to maintain physical distance and/or be done individually; limited ability to: (1) avoid touching of shared equipment, (2) clean and disinfect equipment between uses by different individuals, or (3) not use shared equipment at all).

 - Pregame Conference (5-2-2d) - Limit attendees to head referee or center referee, the head coach from each team, and a single captain from each team.
-(Rule waiver) - Move the location of the pregame conference to center of the field.
-All individuals maintain a social distance of six feet. - Suspend handshakes prior to and following the Pregame Conference. - Team Benches (1-5-1) - No linear bench area, adjust backward from the touch line. - Substitution Procedures (3-4) - Maintain social distancing of six feet between the substitute, officials and/or teammate(s) by encouraging substitutions to occur closer to the center line.
+(Waiver of NFHS Rule approved by NYSPHSAA Officers 9-9-20) - Move the location of the pregame conference to center of the field.
+All individuals maintain a social distance of six feet. - Suspend handshakes prior to and following the Pregame Conference. - Team Benches (1-5-1) - o No linear bench area, adjust backward from the touch line. - Substitution Procedures (3-4) - Maintain social distancing of six feet between the substitute, officials and/or teammate(s) by encouraging substitutions to occur closer to the center line.
 Hand sanitizer should be used prior to entering the game. - Officials Table (6-2; 6-3) - Limit the table to essential personnel, including the home team scorer and timer.
 Visiting team personnel (scorer, statisticians, etc.) are not deemed essential and may need to find an alternative location.
 Space availability at the table is a variable in determining the number of individuals permitted at the officials' table and observing social distancing requirements. - Goalkeepers may not spit on their gloves.
 They can wet them with a water bottle.
 If the official determines this happen, gloves will be taken out of play.
-(NYSPHSAA Rule) - A mandatory two (2) minute hydration/mask break will be taken at the first dead ball situation after the 20-minute mark.
+(Approved by NYSPHSAA Officers 9-920) - A mandatory two (2) minute hydration/mask break will be taken at the first dead ball situation after the 20-minute mark.
 Players must stay on the field during the break and may remove their mask as long as they maintain social distancing.
 Substitutes who report to the table prior to the break taking place, may enter the game following the break.
-(Waiver of the NFHS Rule) - The use of a dropped ball is suspended.
+(Waiver of NFHS Rule approved by NYSPHSAA Officers 9-9-20) - The use of a dropped ball is suspended.
 To replace this procedure, an indirect kick will be awarded to the team whom the referees deemed to be in possession at the time of stoppage.
-(Waiver of the NFHS Rule)
+(Waiver of NFHS Rule approved by NYSPHSAA Officers 9-9-20)